cockpit-project/cockpit/HACKING.md

 to debug all the authentication logic in those cases.

 First of all make sure Cockpit is installed correctly.
-Even though we will be running cockpit-ws and cockpit-agent from the built sources this still relies on some of the right bits being installed in order for Cockpit to work (ie: PAM stack, UI files, etc.)
+Even though we will be running cockpit-ws and cockpit-bridge from the built sources this still relies on some of the right bits being installed in order for Cockpit to work (ie: PAM stack, UI files, etc.)

 This is how you would run cockpit-ws under gdb:

     $ export G_DEBUG=fatal-criticals
-    $ export G_MESSAGES_DEBUG=cockpit-ws,cockpit-daemon,cockpit-agent
+    $ export G_MESSAGES_DEBUG=cockpit-ws,cockpit-daemon,cockpit-bridge
     $ gdb --args ./cockpit-ws --port 10000 --no-tls --uninstalled

-And you can run cockpit-ws and cockpit-agent under valgrind like this:
+And you can run cockpit-ws and cockpit-bridge under valgrind like this:

     $ export G_DEBUG=fatal-criticals
-    $ export G_MESSAGES_DEBUG=cockpit-ws,cockpit-daemon,cockpit-agent
+    $ export G_MESSAGES_DEBUG=cockpit-ws,cockpit-daemon,cockpit-bridge
     $ valgrind --trace-children=yes --trace-children-skip='*unix_chkpwd*' \
           ./cockpit-ws --port 10000 --no-tls --uninstalled